 3) And lastly, look for a trusted brand that also has a third-party certification from the NSF, UL, or USP.

-Vital Proteins unflavored collagen peptides is certified by the NSF and is a great choice if you want to start adding collagen peptides to your diet.
+Vital Proteins unflavored collagen peptides are certified by the NSF and are a great choice if you want to start adding collagen peptides to your diet.

 How To Use Collagen Peptides